philpackmohr/git-paper/git.md

 ## Rebase

 Git allows you to change the commit history.
-All imaginable thinks are possible:
+All imaginable thinks are possible, e.g.

 - Changing the order of commits
 - Splitting commits
 - Merging commits to one
 - Making a diverged history linear

 These operations are called "rebase" operations.
 As in real life, changing the history is not trivial.
-All references must be updated to make the changed history the true one.
+All references must be rewritten to make the changed history the true one.
 As long as the history is only known to one person (meaning the commits are not published yet), it is not much a problem.
 But after publishing, all people that work with the rebased repository have to reproduce your rebase too.

+A rebase is performed by creating new commits that are based on certain old commits.
+Because every rebase changes some data of commits to rebase, the new commits get new hash sums.
+Branch pointers have to be updated too - otherwise the old commits that were rebased will stay visible as long as they are reachable by a branch pointer.

 A diverged history that was rebased to linear can look like following:

 ![Diverged history rebased](images/diverged-history-rebase.svg)

-Their is a "topic" branch those original parent commit is "B" (a SHA-1 hash in a real repository) and was rebased that "E" is now the parent commit.
-The figure implies that the SHA-1 hash is recalculated with changed data ("C'" instead of "C").
+There is a "topic" branch those original parent commit is `B` (a SHA-1 hash in a real repository) and was rebased that `E` is now the parent commit.
+The figure implies that the SHA-1 hash is recalculated with changed data (`C'` instead of `C`).

 ## Examples